joecliffordofficial/tech_blog/README.md

 6. [Contact](#contact)

 ```
 As a USER ...
-I want site where I can post blogs after I login
+I want site where I can see blog posts made by myself or other users

 So that ...
 I can see my posts, comment on others, login, or signup if necessary.
 ```